raspdevpy/ccdoc/guide/CodeReferences/ref.v2_components.md

 ```
 * total number of components (i.e container, text...) cannot exceed 40 in the whole message
 * container can hold up to 40 components (i.e text, gallery,...) as max.
+* total text content length in the message should be at max of 4000

 #### section structure
 section allow you to add a text + image + button together in inside the container, a section should contain at least one text and one accessory (image or button).